Schemes and Grants

 Accommodation is allocated following a thorough vetting process during which each individual applicant is assessed in terms of meeting the criteria.
 To find out more about our Almshouses read the link above.

 Educational Grant Scheme

-This is open to all individuals leaving secondary education for further or higher education or training, provided the course leads to a formal qualification.
+This is open to all young people in the Village leaving secondary education for further or higher education or training leading to a formal examination at degree level BA, MA or PGCert, or NVQ Level 4.
 The Grant, which can only be claimed against actual expenditure, is a maximum of £300 per year and is intended for books, equipment, tools or other direct costs relevant to the course.

 Hospital Taxi Scheme

-For Girton residents who have problems using public transport, do not have their own transport or find it difficult to use their own car, the Hospital Taxi Scheme enables them to get to outpatient appointments at Cambridge Biomedical Campus including Addenbrooke's Hospital, the Rosie or Royal Papworth Hospital and the Eye Clinic.
-From 2021 an annual registration fee of £9 is payable and then taxi fares are capped at £7 for each return trip.
+For Girton residents who have problems using public transport, do not have their own transport or find it difficult to drive, the Hospital Taxi Scheme enables them to get to outpatient appointments at Cambridge Biomedical Campus including Addenbrooke's Hospital, the Rosie or Royal Papworth Hospital and some of the pandemic-designated satellite outpatient clinics.
+An annual registration fee of £7 is payable and then taxi fares are capped at £9 for each return trip.

 CarePlus Grant Scheme

 This is for people in the Village and their carers and is to assist independent living, providing short-term additional care to suit the individual's need over and above any statutory care to which the applicant is entitled.
 The Grant also aims to help residents return home from hospital as soon as possible, responding quickly at a time of need.
-Application is by referral, with care worth up to £1,200 per calendar year provided by one of two care professionals nominated by GTC – Availl and Home Instead.
+Application is by referral, with care worth up to £1,200 per calendar year provided by one of three care professionals nominated by GTC – Availl, BlueBird Care and Home Instead.